zowe/community/Project Management/PI Planning/21PI1 Planning/Zowe Systems Squad Objectives.md

 ## High Availability

+**Dependencies**

+We continuously requires support from other squads on HA topic:

+- Verify and improve Caching Service when it requires
+- Migrate Desktop to use Caching Service
+- Implement Zowe Launcher
+- Documentation

 ### Enable HA with Zowe deployed in Sysplex

 - [Provide YAML format configuration in addition to existing environment variables defined in instance.env](https://github.com/zowe/zowe-install-packaging/issues/1793)